 This, then, is good practice.
 If need be, honestly, I could walk out the front door with just the clothes on my back, knowing my kitties were safely in their carriers in the backseat of my car.
 My grandchildren are safe with their parents.
 In fact, everyone I know and love is safe.
 For now at least.
 And that makes me a happy girl.

 So BRING IT, IRMA.
 We are Floridians and we have lived through other storms and hurricanes long before you decided to pay us a visit.
 No doubt there will be more to come.
 Why maybe, just maybe, by the time you reach us, you might lose some of your power and vengence.
 But, on the eve of the most dangerous and destructive hurricane on record, guess what?
 We will not wait to greet you.

 Zannarama dreams in Technicolor when the world is sometimes black and white.
 She lives in a little house close to the ocean where she likes to search for sea glass and shells.
 During this time alone, she practices the art of what the Italians call "asolare," (to pass the time in a delightful but meaningless way).
 Other times she dreams of winning the lottery and all the good she would do in the world.
-(Treating herself to a new VW convertible does cross her mind).
+(Treating herself to a new VW convertible is also on the list).).
 She's interested in things that probably interest you, family and friends, food and wine and wondering why there's always a lost sock in the dryer.
-She enjoys writing about the things close to her heart, and sometimes about nothing at all. (she also finds it cheaper than therapy).
+She enjoys writing about the things close to her hearat. (she also finds it cheaper than therapy).
 We all have stories, and these are just some of hers.
 So drop in, get comfy and welcome to my world, friends.